rajgoel/course-scientific-programming/peer_evaluation.md

 - **Reliability & Initiative:** Meeting deadlines, taking ownership of tasks.
 - **Overall Contribution:** Your overall impression of their role in the project.

-## Submission
+## Deadline

-Before the final presentation email this form to the instructor.
+This form must be emailed to the instructor before the final presentation.